simonmichael/hledger/MANUAL.markdown

 Secondly, you can set the price for a commodity as of a certain date, by entering a historical price record.
-These are lines beginning with "P", appearing anywhere in the ledger between transactions.
+These are lines beginning with "P", appearing anywhere in the journal between transactions.
 Eg, here we say the exchange rate for 1 euro is $1.35 on 2009/1/1 (and thereafter, until a newer price record is found):